 Welcome to my series on “How to have great ideas”.
 On this page, you’ll find links to the articles I’ve written detailing strategies for having great ideas.
 As each new strategy is published, it will appear here, so check back regularly for new content, or sign up to my newsletter to be notified when new articles are published.

 You can read each article in sequence, or jump straight to the strategy you’re most interested in.
 Each post is designed to stand alone, although they do also refer to and support each other.
 As with anything in life, there’s no single silver bullet to fix anything, but each strategy will add to your toolkit, and help you generate more, and better, ideas.

 I’d love to hear your experiences with using these strategies.
 Drop a comment on the articles, or email me.
 And if you’d like to talk about how we can work together to help you generate more great ideas, you can book your free discovery call in less than 60 seconds on my Booking page.

-Reading Time: 6 minutes This strategy sounds counter-intuitive, but when we choose to know nothing and be curious, we’re on the pathway to developing fresh perspectives and gaining insights.
+Reading Time: 6 minutes This strategy sounds counter-intuitive, but the “know nothing, be curious” approach puts us on the pathway to developing fresh perspectives and gaining insights.
+And from